 These socks apply more pressure on ankles and feet than legs, which helps blood vessels work more efficiently.
 As the muscles and arteries in your lower limbs are relaxed and circulation is improved, blood flows properly back to your heart.

 Is Wearing Compression Socks Safe in Pregnancy?

-Pregnant women often fret about whether it is safe to wear copper compression socks.
+You’re wondering – are copper compression socks safe during pregnancy?
+Pregnant women often fret about whether it is safe to wear copper compression socks during pregnancy.
 Considering how tight these stockings can be, their concern is justified.
 However, there is no need to worry because doctors have recommended them after meticulous research.
 They assure that these stockings are actually beneficial as they prevent varicose veins.

 Having said that, make sure to consult your physiotherapist to find the right fit, as the pressure can vary depending on your condition.

 Benefits of Compression Socks During Pregnancy